Pōmare II: Life

-Initially recognised as supreme sovereign and Ariʻi-maro-ʻura by the ruler of Huahine, he was subsequently forced from Tahiti and took refuge in Moʻorea on 22 December 1808, but returned and defeated his enemies at the Battle of Te Feipī, on 11 November 1815.
+Initially recognised as supreme sovereign and Ariʻi-maro-ʻura by the ruler of Huahine, he was subsequently forced from Tahiti and took refuge in Moʻorea on 22 December 1808 after being driven from Tahiti by a coalition of rival chiefs, but returned and defeated his enemies at the Battle of Te Feipī, on 11 November 1815.

 He was thereafter recognised as undisputed king (Te Ariʻi-nui-o-Tahiti) of Tahiti, Moʻorea and its dependencies.

 On 15 November 1815, he proclaimed himself King of Tahiti and Moʻorea in the name of the Christian God.

 Pōmare II extended his realm to land outside of the Society Islands.
 He inherited his father's dominion over the Tuamotus and settled many conflicts between the disparate local chieftains in 1817 and 1821.
 However, his family's rule only extended to the eastern and central portions of the Tuamotus archipelago.
 In 1819, the king took nominal possession of Raivavae and Tubuai in the Austral Islands, although control was relegated to the local chiefs.